FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/auto_load_opmode/auto-load-opmode.rst

 mode during a match.

-To use this feature, verify that you are using version 6.1 or greater of the FTC software (Robot Controller and Driver Station).
+To use this feature, verify that you are using version 6.1 or greater of the SDK software (Robot Controller and Driver Station).

 Select an autonomous program to use during your match.
 The preselect button will appear in the lower left corner of the screen.
 It will be